HarryAtkin/Predicting-Student-grades/README.md

 ##### Proportion of data for each tree
 This determines the amount of training data that is sampled to train each tree.
 A large number means most of the data will be used to train each tree which can cause over fitting and smaller values can help in reducing over fitting and could increase generalisation.
 In figure 6 I have chosen [0.8, 1] as data per tree.
 ### Training
 I use GridSearchCV to train the data set and tune the hyper parameters using the parameters given in figure 6.
 I also use 5-fold cross validation as shown in figure 7, this allows me to be more confident in the results being consistent and not a fluke by evaluating it multiple times.
 I have also used ensemble learning to predict grade class using all the algorithms as shown in figure 8 this uses the boosting from XgBoost and the bagging from Random Forest.
-Ensemble learning should allow the predictions to be more accurate.
+Ensemble learning should allow the predictions to be more accurate.<br/>
  ![alt text](readme-images/image-7.png) <br/>
 **Figure 8.**
 ## Section 3 – Prediction and Evaluation.
 ### Prediction
 Figure 9 shows the results list where I stored the predictions as well as the best hyperparameters and their best cross validation score.
-The predictions were performed within this list and stored there this allowed them all to be done in one for and to be accessed at any time, making the code easier to read.
+The predictions were performed within this list and stored there this allowed them all to be done in one for and to be accessed at any time, making the code easier to read.<br/>
  ![alt text](readme-images/image-8.png) <br/>
 **Figure 9.**
 ### Performance metrics
 Figure 10 shows the code I used to create the performance metrics.
 This uses the classification_report method from the Scikit library to calculate the precision, recall, F1-score.
 The F1-score is calculated 2 x ((precision x recall) / (precision + recall)).
 Precision is calculated True positives / (True positives + False positives).
-Recall is calculated True positives / (True positives + False negatives).
+Recall is calculated True positives / (True positives + False negatives).<br/>
  ![alt text](readme-images/image-9.png) <br/>
-**Figure 10.**
+**Figure 10.** <br/>
  ![alt text](readme-images/image-10.png) <br/>
-**Figure 11.**
+**Figure 11.** <br/>
  ![alt text](readme-images/image-11.png) <br/>
-**Figure 12.**
+**Figure 12.** <br/>
  ![alt text](readme-images/image-12.png) <br/>
 **Figure 13.**
 ### Evaluation